sekilab/RoadDamageDetector/README.md

 ********

 # News
+[2020-09-10]: Test2 dataset for Global Road Damage Detection Challenge 2020 has been released!

 [2020-09-02]: The citation information and the article explaining the latest India-Japan-Czech (InJaCz) Road Damage Dataset, being used for [IEEE BigData Cup Challenge 2020](http://bigdataieee.org/BigData2020/), is now [available](https://arxiv.org/abs/2008.13101).

 [2020-4-25]: [Global Road Damage Detection Challenge 2020](https://rdd2020.sekilab.global/) will be held as one of the [IEEE Bigdata Cup](http://bigdataieee.org/BigData2020/).
 How about joining the data cup now?
 Exciting prizes await you!